-Thanks to consistent education and meticulous research, the dazed-and-confused stigma of non-intoxicating hemp starts to dissipate.
+Thanks to consistent education and meticulous research, the dazed-and-confused stigma of cannabis is dissipating.

-This was possible mostly thanks to the beneficial cannabinoid CBD, but as scientists explore the potential benefits of other cannabinoids, there’s another candidate for the spotlight — delta-8 THC.
+As scientists continue to explore the potential benefits of other cannabinoids, there’s another candidate worthy of the spotlight — delta 8 THC.

 Delta-8 THC Faq